LinerSu/nyu-pl-sum19-rec/Class 08/README.md

     - uses for non-virtual functions in C++.
     - uses for static methods or methods with final or private keyword in Java.
     - At compile time, these methods' call are the same as normal functions' call.
-        - fetch method pointer -> make a call
+        - Procedure: fetch method pointer -> make a call
+        - some compiler will directly translate the method's call to the address for call in the code during the code generation.
 - Object data layout in memory
+    - Data layout contains attributes (data members) for each instance of a class.
-    - Order by declaration.
+    - They are order by the declaration.
     - Each data member can be accessed via a fixed offset from the base address of the data layout.
     - Subclass objects have the same memory layout as superclass objects with additional space for the subclass members that succeeds the space for the superclass members.
     - Here are the data layouts for objects `a` and `act_a`:
     ```diff
-    !Objects' data layout in memory
+    !Objects' data layouts in memory

     A Instance (act_a):
         ┌─────────────┐